maddielingad/CreditCardCheckerStarter/README.md

 ## Project Goals
 In this Codecademy project, I was tasked to optimize the verification process of credit card numbers using my knowledge of functions and loops to handle multiple credit cards at a time.

+## Description
+This was a pretty challenging project for me having to recall several different JavaScript tools, including functions, higher-order functions, arrays, loops, and conditionals.
+It took me a couple hours, but it was rewarding to complete it all.

 ## Project Requirements
 1. Create a function, validateCred() that returns true when an array contains digits of a valid credit card number and false when it is invalid.
 This function should NOT mutate the values of the original array.
 2. Create another function, findInvalidCards() that checks through the nested array for which numbers are invalid, and return another nested array of invalid cards.